“Wait and see” and other advice parents hear from well-meaning folks.

 We live in a society that values politeness in uncomfortable situations.
 Have you heard the term “Midwest nice?”
 It’s very real.
 While this can be very pleasant (“Hey, thanks for not bringing up the terrible COVID-cut I gave my bangs!”), when it comes to tough conversations about the kiddos, it can be somewhat problematic.

-When parents have concern about their children, the first people they reach out to are friends and family.
-Well-meaning loved ones dole out advice, often as a means of squashing panic and passing on long-held misinformation about child development.
+When parents have concern about their children, the first people they reach out to are friends, family, and medical professionals.
+Well-meaning folks dole out advice, often as a means of squashing panic and passing on long-held misinformation about child development.
 It is rarely (read: never) from a place of malice!
-However, the passing on of this well-meaning-meaning-advice-that-is-actually-a-myth can cause some parents to not seek interventions for their child.
+However, the passing on of this well-meaning-meaning-advice-that-is-actually-a-myth can cause some parents to not seek interventions for their child and can be entirely invalidating and dismissive.

 We know from research that early intervention is key in both helping kids catch up and reducing the chance of delays and persistent difficulties down the line.
 We also know that the time it takes to intervene early in life (0-5) is a fraction of the time it takes to intervene into school age.
 So, today, we’re going to talk about some of these myths and why they’re myths.